tamarahills/foxycli/README.md

 $ npm install
 ```
 Download the "Hey Foxy" model from https://snowboy.kitt.ai/dashboard:
+1. mkdir foxycli/resources
-1. Search on "Hey Foxy"
+2. Search on "Hey Foxy"
-2. Record a few samples while you are there (Optional)
+3. Record a few samples while you are there (Optional)
-3. Click on the "download icon"
+4. Click on the "download icon"
-4. Save "Hey_Foxy.pmdl" to the foxycli/resources directory.
+5. Save "Hey_Foxy.pmdl" to the foxycli/resources directory.

 ### Start the agent